daytonaio/content/articles/20241212_Prebuilds_in_Daytona.md

 ## Setting up a Project Configuration

-Before setting up Prebuilds for your project, you need to set up a [Project Configuration](https://www.daytona.io/docs/usage/projects/#project-configuration).
+Before setting up Prebuilds for your project, you must set up a [Project Configuration](https://www.daytona.io/docs/usage/projects/#project-configuration).

 A project configuration contains all necessary properties to define and manage projects within a Workspace.
 It stores information such as the repository URL, build configuration, and environment variables.
 This allows for easy reuse of previously set configurations, ensuring a consistent and reproducible setup across multiple Workspaces.

-Follow the below steps to setup:
+Follow the below steps:

 - **Step 1:** Start Daytona Server